kinthalisaketh/Marksheet.Python/README.md

-1.Open the JUPYTER NOTE BOOK
+1.Open the JUPYTER NOTE BOOK\n
 2.Install the tkinters by using "pip install tkinter" 3.un the code
 4.u will get a popup and enter the details u will get the final result